tosolini-marion/tosolini-marion.github.io/_pages/research/ecsc.md

 ---
-title: "The European Coal and Steel Community"
+title: "The borrowing policy of the European Coal and Steel Community"
 permalink: /research/ecsc/
 layout: single
 author_profile: true